NLnetLabs/unbound/winrc/README.txt

 mingw32-termcap mingw32-w32api mingw32-zlib mingw32-zlib-static mingw32-nsis
 (package names for fedora 11).

-Then run:
+For dynamic linked executables
 $ mingw32-configure
 $ make
+$ mkdir /home/user/installdir
+$ make install DESTDIR=/home/user/installdir
+Find the dlls and exes in /home/user/installdir and crypto in /usr/i686-pc-mingw32/sys-root/mingw/bin

+For static linked executables
-Copy System.dll from the windows dist of NSIS to /usr/share/nsis/Plugins/ Then do ./makedist.sh -w and the setup.exe is created using nsis.
+Use --enable-staticexe for mingw32-configure, see above.
+Or use makedist.sh, copy System.dll from the windows dist of NSIS to /usr/share/nsis/Plugins/ Then do ./makedist.sh -w and the setup.exe is created using nsis.